-The Brother CM550DX ScanNCut is a good choice for beginners or users who want to avoid learning new software.
-It features a large full-color screen, simple menus and comes with a large starter kit of patterns and tools for inspiration.
-The screen makes it easy to adjust designs, and this paper die cutter doubles as a scanner.
-However, you may have trouble printing on materials over a 1 millimeter thick, so you may want to think twice about buying it if you plan to cut wood, leather, rubber or metal projects.
+The Brother ScanNCut features a large full-color screen, simple menus and comes with a generous starter kit of patterns and tools for inspiration.
+It's the only one of the best die cutting machines we reviewed to feature a screen, which makes it easy to adjust designs, and this paper die cutter doubles as a scanner.
+However, you may have trouble printing on materials over a three millimeters thick, so you may want to think twice about buying it if you plan to cut wood, leather, rubber or metal projects.